-- Aiming towards the wrong goal of keeping assessments artificially low, limiting assessment changes, hitting a "target" number, or avoiding a necessary special assessment. - Forgetfulness.
-Learn from prior years typical delinquencies, which expenses typically went over-budget, etc! - 3) Lack of foresight.
+- 1) Aiming towards the wrong goal of keeping assessments artificially low, limiting assessment changes, hitting an arbitrary "target" number, or avoiding a necessary special assessment. - 2) Forgetfulness.
+Learn from prior years typical delinquencies, which expense line items typically went over-budget, etc!

+- 3) Lack of foresight.
 The association was there before you became an owner, it will be there afterwards.
 See yourself as a "link in the chain" with a multi-yr perspective.
 Carry the association towards the future, and hand it off successfully and in good financial shape to the next board. - 4) Unsuccessful delegation.
-Volunteer help is great and assists in owner buy-in, but make sure those who are helping have the right skill set and are responsible. - 5) Lack of information.
+Volunteer help is great and assists in owner buy-in (and training new board members), but make sure those who are helping have the right skill set and are responsible. - 5) Lack of information.
 Estimates are fine when information is absent, but expect to base most of your decisions on year-to-date expenses, prior year budgets, or a current Reserve Study.
-Otherwise, you're dooming yourself to mistakes.
+Otherwise, you're dooming yourself to more mistakes.